 - Specific Training:

-- EH&S provides a series of OSHA compliance safety training programs each year.
-Among the subjects offered are: blood borne pathogens protection, ergonomics, hazard communication and defensive driving EH&S will also assist departments in the development of training programs designed to meet safe work practice requirements.
-A current schedule of classes that can be taken (including on line courses) can be found on the EH&S web site.
+EH&S provides a series of OSHA compliance safety training programs each year.
+Among the subjects offered are: bloodborne pathogens protection, ergonomics, hazard communication and defensive driving.
+EH&S will also assist departments in the development of training programs designed to meet safe work practice requirements.

 - Work Practice Training: